 \section{Stellar population properties}

 Using our selection of fitting hyper-parameters and \cigale grid values, we show the results from both codes on the sample of 25\,491 galaxies in the COSMOS field.
-We complete two runs for \cigale on the catalog, once using CFHTLS $ugriz$ data only and once with additional 40 PAUS narrow-band fluxes.
-For \prospector, we only run the code once with narrow-band+broad-band data, due to the required $\sim$ 500k CPU hours for one run on the full sample.
+We complete two runs for \cigale on the catalog, once using CFHTLS $ugriz$ data only and once with additional 40 PAUS narrowband fluxes.
+For \prospector, we only run the code once with narrowband+broadband data, due to the required $\sim$ 500k CPU hours for one run on the full sample.
 We first show the overall distributions of our parameter estimation as well as the robustness of the inferred properties.
-We also perform a comparison between the two codes and the COSMOS2020 catalog to determine the predictive power of the PAUS narrow-band filter set in relation to previous studies with broad filter baselines that also include narrow-band photometries.
+We also perform a comparison between the two codes and the COSMOS2020 catalog to determine the predictive power of the PAUS narrowband filter set in relation to previous studies with broad filter baselines that also include narrowband photometries.